raybogman/pwa-studio-serverless/README.md

     - update a image, css or something else and run the same command.
 The new deploy will automaticly replace the old image without any downtime.
 Tip. have a look in AWS console --> ECS --> Repositories and Task Definitions.
 They will have a update version.

 Now lets create an 'prod' version
-- copilot env init --name prod --profile your-custom-aws-profile-name" --app venia
+- copilot env init --name prod --profile "your-custom-aws-profile-name" --app venia
 - copilot svc deploy --name alb --env prod

 Delete a single environment